 Is your dog’s hair normal, meaning not greasy or dry?
-Is the coat free of knots and does he/she have healthy skin?
+Is the coat free of knots and do they have healthy skin?
 If you’ve answered yes to all of these, then you can go with a basic everyday cleansing shampoo.
 There are many different and wonderful products on the market today.

-You can also pick a shampoo with a conditioner built into it; often referred to as a “conditioning shampoo”.
+- You can also pick a shampoo with a conditioner built into it; oftend referred to as a “conditioning shampoo.”
 This will make your bathing job one step quicker.
 Hartz also makes several nicely scented, good cleaning, conditioning shampoos, some of which are aloe-based.
 However, if you feel your dog’s coat is a little on the greasier side you might want to skip the conditioner altogether.

-Now, assuming you’ve chosen a shampoo and conditioner you’re happy with, let’s think about some other products that will make your job easier.
+Now, assuming you’ve chosen a shampoo and conditioner for your dog that you’re happy with, let’s think about some other products that will make your job easier.
 There are a number of detanglers on the market that help with the longer coated dogs; the Poodle, Shih Tzu, Maltese, and the like.
 Detangler spray will help loosen knots, hopefully making it possible for you to brush them out.

 Please note, if your dog has 5 or more quarter-sized knots in various spots throughout the body, I would not attempt a bath.
 If you cannot easily brush these knots out, even after using detangler spray, please call a grooming professional.
 It is strongly inadvisable to put a severely knotted or even matted dog into a bath.
 Water will tighten-up knots, shrinking them closer to your pet’s skin.
 This will make your furry friend very uncomfortable and a successful grooming session is very unlikely at this point.

 When grooming our pets we want the experience to be as fun-loving and positive as possible.
 Of course, there may be some water splashed about (usually on the owners) and some dirty suds to clean up afterward.
 But if, in the end, this is the worst of it, then you can pat yourself on the back!
-You’ve done a fine job, and I’m sure that “Fluffy” would say the same if he or she could.
+You’ve done a fine job, and I’m sure that “Fluffy” would say the same.